Rodrixx05/nba-mvp-prediction-app-gcp/README.md

 The services deployed in the docker-compose cluster are briefly explained in the next list:

-1. **Database**: a *PostgreSQL* database is used to store the daily stats and prediction results that are collected by the *AWS Lambda* function.
+1. **Database**: a *PostgreSQL* database is used to store the daily stats and prediction results that are collected by the *GCP Cloud Function*.
 2. **Interactive web app + WSGI**: a dashboard with graphs and tables is created using mainly *Dash* and *Plotly* libraries.
 These modules have the ability to build both the back-end and the front-end of the app with Python code.
 The web app queries the data requested by the user from the database using the *SQLalchemy* module, and the queries are refreshed every time the user changes and interactive component of the interface.
 In order to enable the communication of the Python web app with the web server, a WSGI (Web Server Gateway Interface) is implemented using *Gunicorn*.
 Both the web app and the WSGI are deployed as a unique service using the custom container image named dash-app, and it can be found in this [folder](dash-files/) of the repository.
 3. **Web server**: an *Nginx* reverse proxy listens to HTTP requests on port 80 and redirects them to the web app content through the WSGI.
 A custom Nginx image has been developed for this purpose, and it can be found in this [folder](nginx-files/)
 4. **SSL certificate provider**: in order to enable secure HTTPS requests to the app, a *Certbot* service is in charge to obtain the SSL certificate for encrypted connections.
-Once a month, a cronjob is triggered in the *AWS EC2* server which re-launches the certbot service to renew the certificate.
+Once a month, a cronjob is triggered in the *GCP Compute Engine* server which re-launches the certbot service to renew the certificate.

 ### Web App Description